Course Catalog

 3 units

-Surveys the rationale and techniques of research in developmental psychology.
-Students build skills in evaluating published research, in translating theoretical ideas into researchable hypotheses, and in selecting appropriate research designs, measurement, and statistical approaches for research problems.
+Examines the rationale and techniques of research in developmental psychology.
+Topics include theories and paradigms in developmental psychology; translating theoretical ideas into researchable hypotheses; diversity issues in sampling; and conducting ethical research.
 Multiple-term course; students receive 6 credits in the second quarter of attendance; the grade and evaluation submitted for the final quarter applies to both quarters.
-Enrollment restricted to psychology graduate students or with instructor's permission.
-May be repeated for credit.
+Enrollment is restricted to psychology graduate students or with instructor's permission.

 PSYC 225B